 You’ll follow a challenging 24 week course designed to develop your leadership and management skills.
 The course includes fitness development, military training and academic study as well as practical outdoor leadership challenges.

-Your first tour will last approximately 24 months and will be at one of our two Control and Reporting Centres, which are located at RAF Boulmer and at RAF Scampton in Lincolnshire.
-You will consolidate your specialist training and develop post-graduate skills allowing you to achieve ‘combat ready’ status and deploy on operations.
+Your first tour will last approximately 24 months and could be at one of our two Control and Reporting Centres (CRCs), which are located at RAF Boulmer and at RAF Scampton; one of the many RAF airfields around the UK or for space roles at RAF Fylingdales in North Yorkshire or RAF High Wycombe in Buckinghamshire.
+You will consolidate your specialist training and develop post-graduate skills allowing you to achieve ‘Combat Ready’ status and deploy on operations.